 Graduate Degree Programs

-The six units that comprise the College of Human Environmental Sciences are listed below.
-Each of the departments grants a Master’s degree and offers specialized study for the Ph.D. degree.
-The School of Social Work offers a Master of Social Work degree and a Ph.D. in Social Work.
+The five units that comprise the College of Human Environmental Sciences are listed below.
+Each of the departments grants a Master’s degree and offers specialized study for the PhD degree.

 Graduate programs in the College of Human Environmental Sciences are designed to enable students to combine knowledge in the chosen field with an understanding of its application to individual, family and community life in contemporary society.